-Those who survive or witness an act of violence, social or civil unrest, or domestic terrorism - such as the attack on the Capitol Building - may have witnessed horrific scenes of death, injury, and destruction.
+Those who survive an act of mass violence may have witnessed horrific scenes of death, injury, and destruction.
 They may have narrowly escaped or been injured themselves.
 They will undoubtedly be changed by the experience and will need guidance for what to do next and how to cope in the days ahead.
-This document provides Voices Center for Resilience recommendations based on lessons learned from working with thousands of survivors and witnesses since 2001.
+This document provides recommendations based on what Voices Center for Resilience has learned from working with thousands of survivors since 2001.